HappyPathway/ai-library-framework/autodoc/dependencies.md

 Core utilities for Python packages

-AgentRunResult(output="Based on the provided excerpt:\n\nThe Python 'packaging' library provides reusable core utilities for implementing standard packaging interoperability specifications, such as version parsing (PEP 440) and platform tags (PEP 425).
-Its main purpose is to offer a single, correct, shared implementation for these standards, ensuring consistency for tools that need to work with package metadata and compatibility.")
+AgentRunResult(output='The `packaging` library provides reusable core utilities for implementing Python packaging interoperability specifications.
+Key features include offering a single, correct implementation for standards like PEP 440 (versioning) and PEP 425 (compatibility tags).
+It is commonly used by other Python packaging tools to ensure consistent interpretation and handling of package metadata.')

 **Links:** [Website](https://pypi.org/project/packaging/) | [Documentation](https://packaging.pypa.io/)